 The geographical impact of our efforts has spread across this south central region of North Carolina to include Moore, Richmond, Montgomery, Hoke, Scotland, and Anson counties.
 Through this expanded mission, children and families throughout many, many square miles have been blessed with the opportunity to achieve their full potential.

-1989 Name changed to Sandhills Children’s Center to reflect broad geographic areas of service
+1989 Name is changed to Sandhills Children’s Center to reflect broad geographic areas of service.

-2012 Currently serving 300 children in Moore, Richmond, Hoke and Scotland Counties
+2012 Sandhills Children’s Center serves 300 children in Moore, Richmond, Hoke and Scotland Counties.